 By the time the series and its many tie-ins ended, Martian Manhunter was dead, Batman was believed dead (and had been forced back through time), and the continuity of three Legion of Super-Heroes teams were combined into one.

-Besides its immediate ramifications, the story and its aftermath have greatly influenced the current Dark Nights: Metal series that's rocking the DCU.
+Besides its immediate ramifications, the story and its aftermath greatly influenced the recent Dark Nights: Metal series that rocked the DCU.

 DEATH OF SUPERMAN7 of 12